tyj144/google-calendar-automator/README.md

 We can then put all this information into JSON format and upload the event through the Google Calendar API.
 Rinse and repeat for each event.

 # Current Issues/Limitations
-* Date strings must be edited manually depending on the website.
+* <s>Date strings must be edited manually depending on the website.
-  * Dates are formatted differently from website to website, so it's difficult to tell the computer which part is the day, which part is the hour, etc. I looked into dateutil, however, it isn't compatible with Python 2.7.9.
+  * Dates are formatted differently from website to website, so it's difficult to tell the computer which part is the day, which part is the hour, etc. I looked into dateutil, however, it isn't compatible with Python 2.7.9.</s>
+  * Date string parsing is implemented in [table-scraper](https://github.com/tyj144/table-scraper).
-* The scraper only scrapes the part of the page with the schedule.
+* <s>The scraper only scrapes the part of the page with the schedule.
 It can't find the schedule itself.
   * For demo purposes, we only focused on scraping the portion of the HTML with the actual schedule.
-To use the scraper, one would have to copy and paste the schedule's HTML and place it in a text file.
+To use the scraper, one would have to copy and paste the schedule's HTML and place it in a text file.</s>
-* No user interface.
+  * Table detection within HTML is implemented in [table-scraper](https://github.com/tyj144/table-scraper).